 MERGE

-function to merge the resulting vector or NULL if the arguments to such a functiona re to be returned instead
+function to merge the resulting vector or NULL if the arguments to such a function are to be returned instead

 Details

-Note that ctapply supports either integer, real or character vectors as indices (note that factors are integer vectors and thus supported, but you do not need to convert character vectors).
+Note that ctapply supports either integer, real or character vectors as indices (note that factors are integer vectors and thus supported; you do not need to convert character vectors).
 Unlike tapply it does not take a list of factors - if you want to use a cross-product of factors, create the product first, e.g. using paste(i1, i2, i3, sep='\01') or multiplication - whetever method is convenient for the input types.

 ctapply also supports X to be a matrix in which case it is split row-wise based on INDEX.
 The number of rows must match the length of INDEX.
-Note that the indexed matrices behave as if drop=FALSE was used and curretnly dimnames are only honored if rownames are present.
+Note that the indexed matrices behave as if drop=FALSE was used and currently dimnames are only honored if rownames are present.

 Author